CMU-cabot/cabot-navigation/pedestrian_plugin/README.md

 ## Python module

 - You can change actor position by implementing onUpdate function of the specified module.
-- `pedestrian` module is provided as an example in this package.
+- Example modules are provided in this package.
+  - `walk_straight` : walks straight and stops if the robot gets closer
+  - `walk_across` : walks straight and does not stop, starts when the robot starts
+  - `walk_sfm` : walks based on Social Force Model by using [PySocialForce](https://github.com/yuxiang-gao/PySocialForce)
+  - `pool` : stay at the initial pose
 - Make sure your specified module is in the pythone path.
 - The simplest module is the following